What's Your Favourite Command in Dog Training?

 This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.

-There are certain commands that many people think all dogs are supposed to learn, like 'sit' and 'heel'.
+There are certain commands that many people think all dogs are supposed to learn, like "sit" and "heel".
 If you go to a basic obedience class, these are the ones that will be taught.
-I like to teach my dogs hand signals as well as the verbal command, and in some cases they seem to respond more to the hand signal than the spoken word.
+I like to teach my dogs hand signals as well as the verbal cue, and in some cases they seem to respond more to the hand signal than the spoken word.

-Even within these basic commands, it's not like there is a specific set that every dog knows, and one person's exact command will be different than another ('down' vs 'lie down', for example).
+Even within these basic cues, it's not like there is a specific set that every dog knows, and one person's exact command will be different than another ('down' vs 'lie down', for example).

 Then there are commands that are more specialist.
 For example, a sheepdog will learn basic commands like 'come bye' and 'away'.
 As far as I know, come bye means to go left or circle the flock clockwise, whereas away means to go to the right or circle in an anti-clockwise direction.